benhoIIand/grunt-cache-bust/README.md

 Type: `String`
 Default value: `.`

-The separator between the original file name and hash
+The separator between the original file name and hash.

+#### options.queryString
+Type: `Boolean`
+Default value: `false`

+Use a query string for cache busting instead of rewriting files.

 ### Usage Examples